ARSHDEEPKAUR10/Front_end_assignment_5/DEBUGGER_STEPS.md

 This breakpoint ensures that we correctly extract and display images from the API response.

 **Before Stepping Through:**
-- We check if the `photos` array is populated.
+- We check if the 'photos' array is populated.
-- We verify that `slice(0, 3)` correctly selects three photos.
+- We verify that 'slice(0, 3)'correctly selects three photos.

 **After Stepping Through:**
 - Three image objects are created dynamically.